 So seeing what has happened to other people is interesting but it doesn’t really help you decide what you should do.
 The main payday loan refund page describes the whole process, including if you should take a case to the Ombudsman and how to do it.
 That page is the best place to ask questions… and also to say how your case is going!

-With Wonga now in administration, you can no longer make a claim to them.
-See Wonga refunds after administration – latest news for up to date information if you have already submitted a claim.
+Went into administration end August 2018.
+You can no longer submit a complaint.
+See Wonga refunds after administration – latest news for up to date information.

-Quick Quid refunds ( & their other brands, Pounds To Pocket and On Stride)
+Quick Quid & their other brands, Pounds To Pocket and On Stride